hickeng/financial/usage.md

 1. Grant Date & Purchase Date - this pair of data controls the price at which the shares are purchased.
    * these dates are key inputs, used to source the market price for the start and end of the offering period, and to determine other properties about the lot.
+   * NOTE: when entering dates into the sheet, use ISO date format, YYYY-MM-DD as it's unambiguous.
+Ambiguous formats such as the standard US MM/DD/YY have translated incorrectly for people and cause problems in lookup of data.
+I'll be updating the sheet to render dates using YYY-Month-DD with a textual month name, eg. 1970-Jan-01 so it's very apparent if there's been a date entry error.
 2. Enter the `Shares Purchased` value from the document into the similarly named column in the `ESPP` sheet.
    1. if you've sold this lot pre-merger, don't enter it at all
    1. if you've sold some shares from this lot pre-merger, adjust the number of shares to be only those you held over the merger.